scionproto/scion/doc/BeaconExtensions.md

 In order to be able to calculate e.g. the end-to-end propagation delay of a path starting in AS 2 and ending in AS 3, we need both the delay inside each AS (intra-AS), as well as the delay on the connections between ASes (inter-AS).

 #### Intra-AS Metrics

 When measuring intra-AS metrics, the egress interface is the "target" interface, to which the metric is measured from every other interface.
-Only having the metric between the ingress and egress interface is not sufficient (see below).
+Only having the metric between the ingress and egress interface is not sufficient (see [Path Segment Combination]).

 #### Inter-AS Metrics